Compressed air school

 CHOICE OF COMPRESSOR

-Choosing a compressor starts with deciding what you want to do with the compressed air, however, this is often already given, and if it is, there is often a spec. from some manufacturer on what pressure and what flow is required.
+Choosing a compressor starts with deciding what you want to do with the compressed air, however, this is often already given, and if it is, there is often a spec. from some manufacturer on what pressure and what flow they require.

-Use the suppliers' information about the machines you have, do your homework, but take flow rates with a healthy pinch of salt, always expect to need some excess capacity in the end.
-There are various questions that can be good to have answered BEFORE you even start looking at compressors:
+Use the suppliers' information about the machines you have, do your homework, but take the flow rates with a healthy pinch of salt, always expect to need some excess capacity in the end.
+There are various questions that can be good to answer BEFORE you even start looking at compressors:

 - How much air is needed?